jsm8989/vesicles_iii/lab_notes.md

 - Will still have a look and analyse it!
 - Show pietro after group meeting later
 - And redo EF to try again tomorrow (this early morning thing is working nciely)
+- This was using 40uL glucose, 0.5uL vesicles; yesterday was 1uL vesicles